CloudNationHQ/terraform-azure-alerts/README.md

 This terraform module streamlines the setup and management of the Azure Monitor Alerts, providing customizable configurations for different types of alerts.

-## Goals

-The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

-The structure of the module promotes reusability.
-It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

-A primary goal is to utilize keys and values in the object that correspond to the REST API's structure.
-This enables us to carry out iterations, increasing its practical value as time goes on.

-A last key goal is to separate logic from configuration in the module, thereby enhancing its scalability, ease of customization, and manageability.

-## Non-Goals

-These modules are not intended to be complete, ready-to-use solutions; they are designed as components for creating your own patterns.

-They are not tailored for a single use case but are meant to be versatile and applicable to a range of scenarios.

-Security standardization is applied at the pattern level, while the modules include default values based on best practices but do not enforce specific security standards.

-End-to-end testing is not conducted on these modules, as they are individual components and do not undergo the extensive testing reserved for complete patterns or solutions.

 ## Features

 - Create an Activity Log Alert